.png)

 Internationally, she has served on the Board of Directors for the Students of the International Positive Psychology Association.

-Currently, Christine serves on two Task Forces within The Society for the Psychology of Religion and Spirituality within APA’s Division 36, and she also sits on the Community Engagement Committee of APA's Division 17.
+Christine has served on two Task Forces within The Society for the Psychology of Religion and Spirituality within APA’s Division 36, and she also sits on the Community Engagement Committee of APA's Division 17.

 Christine also sits on two Mental Health and Education Committees within the Coptic Orthodox Archdiocese of North America.

-Christine has also contributed to programs for CMANA (The Coptic Medical Association of North America) that reaches and serves within and outside the United States.
+Christine has also contributed to programs for CMANA (The Coptic Medical Association of North America) and CYC (Coptic Youth Chanel) that both reach and serves within and outside the United States.

-Christine has taught a variety of undergraduate and graduate psychology courses at five Universities in Ohio, Pennsylvania, and NJ.
+Christine has taught a variety of undergraduate and graduate psychology courses at six Universities in Ohio, Pennsylvania, and NJ.

 She has also been invited to speak to students in a Capstone Professional Development course at Valparaiso University in Indiana.